wofsauge/IsaacDocs/docs/faq/faq.md

 ### I am trying to make a basic mod and it doesn't work.
 I am trying to make a character/familiar/enemy and the sprites are invisible. {: .subHeader}

 Files must go into specific directories, or they won't work.
+Note that in Repentance, the location of [the mods directory is different](#where-is-the-directoryfolder-for-mods-located) from where it was located in Afterbirth+.

-Start by following the [Lytebringr video tutorials on YouTube](https://www.youtube.com/playlist?list=PLMZJyHSWa_My5DDoTQcKCgs475xIpQHSF) and don't change anything that he is doing.
-Once you've verified that the character/familiar/enemy works in exactly the same way that it does in the video, then start to change things one thing at a time until it breaks.
-Then you will see where the problem is and you can ask a much more specific question, if needed.
+Even if you know the right "mods" directory, the files inside of them have to go in really specific places.
+Thus, you might be not putting your files in exactly the right place.
+Start by following the [Lytebringr video tutorial on YouTube](https://www.youtube.com/playlist?list=PLMZJyHSWa_My5DDoTQcKCgs475xIpQHSF) that roughly corresponds to the thing you want to do (e.g. character/familiar/enemy/whatever).
+Next, don't change anything that he is doing (besides using the right "mods" directory.
+Once you have verified that your character/familiar/enemy/whatever works in exactly the same way that it does in the video, then start to change things one thing at a time until it breaks.
+Then, you will see where the problem is, and you can go on to ask a much more specific question, if needed.

 ### Where can I see the code for [some vanilla item] or [some vanilla mechanic]? {: .subHeader}